Sunday, December 18, 2005

 And Jesus is upon me.

-It's not quite Emily Dickinson, but I have to say (and I know I'm biased, so it needn't be pointed out) that it did give me a sort of stop-sensation on my soul, in a way that perhaps only a mother can appreciate.
-I admit that the socks seem a bit out of place, and if she's still combining dirty socks with the Lord in her poetry when she's five, I'll have to put my foot down (no pun intended.)
-But for now, I'll take it.
+If it's not quite Emily Dickinson, I still have to say (and I know I'm biased, so it needn't be pointed out) that it did give me a sort of stop-sensation on my soul.
+I'll take it.

 2 comments: